Customization

 With load-on-demand activated, Tecplot RS generates plots faster and using less memory by only loading data that is needed for the plot.
 If changes to the plot style require additional variables to be loaded, Tecplot RS will automatically load them, and if necessary, unload variables that are no longer used.
 Tecplot RS’s ability to automatically load and unload variables on demand allows you to examine data that is much larger than the physical or virtual memory of your computer.

-For large data sets, Tecplot RS will load only the zones and variables currently in use.
-However, for small data sets, Tecplot RS may load some other zones and variables for you (based on the Memory Threshold).
+For large datasets, only the zones and variables currently in use will be loaded.
+However, for small datasets, some other zones and variables may be loaded for you (based on the Memory Threshold).

 -